Skip to main content

 1. Review the OpenID Connect and OAuth 2.0 documentation.

-2. Register for staging OAuth credentials by filing a deployment bug.
+2. Register for staging OAuth credentials by filing an issue in the SVCSE project in Mozilla's Jira.
 See OAuth credentials.

 3. Your development servers should point to: https://oauth.stage.mozaws.net.